The people we love are constantly being taken away from us.

 A summary of a scientific study: “Given a list of 24 words, an average 20-year-old remembers 14 of the words, a 40-year-old remembers 11, a 60-year-old remembers 9, and a 70-year-old remembers 7.”

 We begin to fade, until we thoroughly disembodied.
-What is written in the Hebrew Bible:
+So it says in the Old Testament:

 For you are dust, and to dust you shall return.